 Venue: Lecture theatre 1.104, Kroghstraede 3, University of Aalborg

-Relationships - as the theme of the congress - will be explored and presented by leading researchers and practitioners with a multifaceted and complex perspective on relationships.
-ISCP Hon President, Prof Stephen Palmer will be a Keynote Speaker at this congress event looking at the distinctions and boundaries between CBT and CBC.
+Relationships - as the theme of the congress - were explored and presented by leading researchers and practitioners with a multifaceted and complex perspective on relationships.
+ISCP Hon President, Prof Stephen Palmer was a Keynote Speaker at this congress event looking at the distinctions and boundaries between CBT and CBC.

-This event is sponsored by Aalborg University, Department of Communication and Psychology, Center for Qualitative Studies, Danish Psychological Society (DP*SEBC) & the International Society for Coaching Psychology.
+This event was sponsored by Aalborg University, Department of Communication and Psychology, Center for Qualitative Studies, Danish Psychological Society (DP*SEBC) & the International Society for Coaching Psychology.